No man's land: places where time stands still

 Western Sahara

-Almost half of that number live in its largest city Laayoune (about 200,000 inhabitants), which is administered by Morocco and is under the supervision of UN peacekeepers.
-This house is said to be the oldest, dating back to 1934.
+About 200,000 of the region’s residents live in the largest city, Laayoune, which is administered by Morocco and is under the supervision of UN peacekeepers.
+The house pictured is said to be the oldest, dating to 1934.

 Lake Natron, Tanzania